Wild Arctic

+Wild Arctic was a motion simulator attraction that operated at SeaWorld Orlando and SeaWorld San Diego.
+The attraction also featured animal exhibits featuring beluga whales, walruses, and harbor seals as a post-show.
+It replaced Mission: Bermuda Triangle at both parks.

-The ride was manufactured by Reflectone.
-It uses the same motion technology as multi-million dollar commercial and military flight simulation training devices.
+The ride was manufactured by Reflectone and uses the same motion technology as commercial and military flight simulation training devices.

-In 2019, SeaWorld announced on its Instagram page that the motion simulator at the San Diego location would have its final day of operation on January 10, 2020.
-The ride then closed January 11.
+In December 2019, SeaWorld San Diego announced on its Instagram page that its Wild Arctic attraction's final day of operation would be January 10, 2020.

-When SeaWorld Orlando reopened in June 2020 after the COVID pandemic closure, Wild Arctic remained closed.
-It closed on March 16, 2020 after its last operating day on March 15.
-The exhibit stayed open (containing all the animals), but the ride (and the non-motion theater) could not be accessed and never reopened in both Orlando and San Diego.
+SeaWorld Orlando temporarily closed following March 15, 2020 due to the COVID-19 pandemic.
+When the park reopened in June 2020, Wild Arctic remained out of operation.
+The animal exhibits remained available to view, but the ride could not be accessed and never reopened.

-The SeaWorld San Diego ride was replaced by Arctic Rescue in 2023, an Intamin family launch coaster that exits into the animal exhibits.
+The SeaWorld San Diego version of the ride was replaced in 2023 by Arctic Rescue, an Intamin launched roller coaster that retains the animal exhibit post-shows.

-The SeaWorld Orlando ride was replaced by Expedition Odyssey in 2025, a Flying theater attraction.
+The SeaWorld Orlando version of the ride was replaced in 2025 by Expedition Odyssey, a flying theater attraction.